riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 This will add Leaf package to your application, from this point you can use it to build sites.

-Next thing that needs to be done in the app is render configuration, we need to tell the app that we now have leaf and we would prefer it to use new Renderer.
-To do this just we just need import Leaf framework in `configure.swift` file and add that line at the end of `configure` function:
+Next thing that needs to be done in the app is render configuration, we need to tell the app that we now have Leaf and we would prefer to use new Renderer.
+To do this we just need import Leaf framework in `configure.swift` file and add that line at the end of `configure` function:

 {{< highlight swift "linenos=inline,linenostart=0" >}}
 public func configure(_ config: inout Config, _ env: inout Environment, _ services: inout Services) throws {